 'Thubten is a very generous and kind monk who writes with the lived honesty and humour of someone who has experienced the wisdom he shares.
 His writing is full of inspiration but also the pragmatism needed to form a sustainable practice.
 He clearly illustrates why we all need meditation and mindfulness in our lives.'- Benedict Cumberbatch

 We all go through hard times.
 We can experience moments when life feels like an uphill struggle, leading to unhappiness and stress.
-Perhaps we are feeling sad, anxious, or struggling to deal with something bigger, such as a bereavement, a loss, a painful ending or a broken heart.
-It is during these challenging times that we could do with some help with our thoughts and feelings.
+Perhaps we are feeling sad, anxious, or are challenged to deal with something bigger, such as a bereavement, a loss, a painful ending or a broken heart.
+It is during these moments when life feels difficult that we could do with some help with our thoughts and feelings.

-In HANDBOOK FOR HARD TIMES Sunday Times bestselling author Gelong Thubten will guide us to understand that happiness, kindness and resilience can be cultivated through embracing life's difficulties as opportunities for transformation.
+In HANDBOOK FOR HARD TIMES Sunday Times bestselling author of A Monk's Guide to Happiness Gelong Thubten teaches us to understand that happiness, kindness and resilience can be cultivated through reframing life's difficulties as opportunities for transformation.
 Meditation and mindfulness practices help us to access deep reserves of inner strength as we learn how to 'lean into' our suffering.
 Thubten suggests how we can find meaning in pain and discomfort, transforming deeply ingrained patterns of fear and resistance.

 As we discover how hard times can enhance the development of mindfulness, compassion and forgiveness, we can develop a fearless outlook on life and lasting, unshakeable happiness.

-This approachable and practical book is designed for modern times, and will be a valuable resource to anyone during times of struggle, but also during all times to encourage and build resilience and help us find inner contentment and peace.
+This approachable and practical book, complete with meditations, is designed for modern times, and will be a valuable resource to anyone during times of struggle, but also during all times to encourage and build resilience and help us find inner contentment and peace.

 Gelong Thubten is a Buddhist monk, meditation teacher and author from the UK.
 He ordained as a monk 26 years ago at Samye Ling Tibetan Monastery in Scotland, and he has spent over six years in intensive meditation retreats, the longest of which was 4 years long.
 He is now regarded as one of the UK's most influential meditation teachers, with pioneering work in providing non-religious mindfulness programmes to businesses, hospitals, schools, universities, prisons and addiction counselling centres.
 He works with major global companies such as Google, Accenture and LinkedIn, and has lectured at Oxford University and for the United Nations.
 Thubten teaches mindfulness to medical students at the National University of Ireland, and he trained Benedict Cumberbatch and Tilda Swinton in meditation techniques during the filming of Marvel's Dr. Strange.